Algebraic Priors for Approximately Equivariant Networks: Background on group representations

-A representation is \emph{irreducible} if it is not isomorphic to a direct sum of other representations, except for itself and the zero representation.
-Any finite group has a finite number of irreducible representations up to isomorphism.
-For example, the group $S_2$ has just the trivial and sign representations; the group $S_3$, has just the trivial, sign and standard irreducible representations (with the same for $D_3$ as they are isomorphic as groups); and the cyclic group $C_n$ has $n$ irreducible representations over $\mathbb{C}$, one corresponding to each $n$th root of unity.
+\textbf{Irreducibility.} Given representations $\rho_1$ on $V_1$ and $\rho_2$ on $V_2$, their \textit{direct sum} $\rho_1 \oplus \rho_2$ acts on $V_1 \oplus V_2$ component-wise: $(\rho_1 \oplus \rho_2)(g)(v_1, v_2) = (\rho_1(g)v_1, \rho_2(g)v_2)$.
+The \textit{dimension} of a representation is the dimension of its underlying vector space.
+A representation is \textit{irreducible} (or an \textit{irrep}) if it cannot be decomposed into such a sum of non-trivial subrepresentations.
+For finite groups, any representation $\rho$ decomposes into a direct sum of irreps: $\rho \cong \bigoplus_i m_i \rho_i$, where $m_i$ is the multiplicity.
+Over $\mathbb{C}$, the regular representation decomposes as $\rho_\mathrm{reg} \cong \bigoplus_i d_i \rho_i$, containing every irrep $\rho_i$ with multiplicity equal to its dimension $d_i$.
+For example, the group $S_3$ has just the trivial (dim 1), sign (dim 1) and standard (dim 2) irreps (with the same for $D_3$ as they are isomorphic groups); and the cyclic group $C_n$ has $n$ irreducible representations (all dim 1) over $\mathbb{C}$, one for each $n$th root of unity.
+While the decomposition over $\mathbb{R}$ may yield different multiplicities, any real representation can be analyzed via its complexification (for instance, through eigendecomposition).

-\paragraph{Orthogonality of representations.} For a fixed group $G$, it is interesting to ask whether a representation $\rho$ contains an irreducible representation $\rho'$ as a direct summand, and if so with what multiplicity.
-This can be determined using the formula for \textit{inner product of representations}:

-Given the knowledge of all irreducible representations of a finite group, this method allows us to determine their multiplicities as subrepresentations of $\rho$.
-This sequence of natural numbers determines $\rho$ up to isomorphism.